napari/napari.github.io/dev/_sources/gallery/multiple_viewer_widget.rst

 This example also contain option to enable cross that will be moved to the current dims point (`viewer.dims.point`).

+.. tags:: gui

 ..
-GENERATED FROM PYTHON SOURCE LINES 12-453
+GENERATED FROM PYTHON SOURCE LINES 14-455